solhaim/VC_Paraguay2024/README.md

 quast.py -t 4 *.fasta
 ```

+To check de results look at the "results.txt" file inside `quast_results/results_XX`

 ### Annotation

 We will annotate the de novo assemblies created previously.
 Being in the "assemblies" folder, type: